marceloemanoel/gradle-migrations-plugin/README.md

 Customization
 =============

-If you need to change any of the default values you can use a configuration block like this:
+Following the rule of convention over configuration the plugin adds a configuration closure to your build.
+If all default values are good for you, you're ready to go.
+But if you need to change anything, you'll see that it is an easy task.
+You only need to write the following on your `build.gradle` file:

 ```groovy
 migrations {